IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 105449483581130242
 117549483581637516

 Note : To call /account/*/{accountID} APIs, You must have a valid account identifier.
-This account identifier is found by retrieving the banking cutomer profile /customer/{customerID} first..
+This account identifier is found by retrieving the banking cutomer profile /customer/{customerID} first...